-Similarly to storage, the shelf life of salsa depends on how it was produced and sold.
+The shelf life of salsa depends on how it was produced and sold.
 One thing to keep in mind is that salsa contains a bunch of perishable ingredients.
 So unlike mustard or ketchup, salsa won’t last that long after opening.
-Even if it’s the store-bought unrefrigerated variety.
+Even if it’s the store-bought sold-unrefrigerated variety.

 When it comes to homemade salsa, it’s obviously best if you whip up only as much as you use in a single sitting.
 But if you would like to save some time and prepare a batch of pico de gallo or another salsa in advance, it can sit in the fridge for like 5 days.
-It depends on the ingredients you use, so check if the suggested storage time came with the recipe.
+It depends on the ingredients you use, so check the recipe for the suggested storage time.